eirenicon/Ardens/README.md

 Overview

 Ardens is a repository containing Eirenicon Intelligent Frameworks.
-This project aims to provide intelligent solutions and foundational frameworks for various applications.
+This project aims to provide intelligent solutions and foundational frameworks for various AI (Artifical Intelligence) research approaches & applications.

 License